Coffee House Press

 There are presently no open calls for submissions.

 Coffee House Press publishes emerging and midcareer authors.
-Nearly all CHP authors have had works published in literary magazines or other publications (a resume including a list of prior publications can strengthen your submission).
+Nearly all CHP authors have had works published in literary magazines or other publications (a list of prior publications can strengthen your submission).
 Although prior publications are important, they are not a requirement; part of our mission is to present promising debut authors alongside those who have been previously published.

 We highly recommend that you familiarize yourself with our books to see if your work and our list are compatible.
 Most independent bookstores and many libraries carry our titles.
-You can also browse through our online catalog (coffeehousepress.org/books).
+You can also browse through our online catalog (coffeehousepress.org/collections/shop).

 2. Extraneous materials (i.e., marketing proposals, promotional materials, sample layouts, praise sheets for previous titles) are not necessary and will not aid your submission's chances of acceptance.

-4. There are no specific length requirements for submissions, although it should be noted that Coffee House Press does not publish chapbooks, single poems, single essays, or single short stories.
+5. There are no specific length requirements for submissions, although it should be noted that Coffee House Press does not publish chapbooks, single poems, single essays, or single short stories.
 CHP is especially interested in reviewing novels, book-length essays, and essay collections.

-5. Submissions sent as email attachments will not be considered.
+6. Submissions sent as email attachments will not be considered.

 7. The review process for full-length manuscripts can take up to 4–6 months, or longer in some instances.
 Manuscripts that seem appropriate for CHP are given several careful reads, and the final decision rests with our publisher.
 We empathize with your anticipation and appreciate your patience when submitting your manuscript.